Redman2003/447Assignment/README.md

 - To run the backend, Flask and flask_mysqldb need to be installed.
 - If not already installed, run the following commands:
   - "pip install flask" or "pip install flask_mysqldb"
+- Backend can be ran through VScode

 ## Frontend

 - The frontend relies on npm to start the app.
 - If npm is not already installed on your machine, you can install it by following the instructions for your operating system.
 - Once npm is installed, run the following command in the frontend directory:
+- In order to run the file go to the src file within enrollment_react and run "npm start"

 ## Database